BONG-WOO YOON

 You spent your last professional day in Japan.
 What's the difference from Korea?

-At a time when I was thinking about retirement, a good offer came and I always thought I wanted to try playing in a foreign country (overseas experience), so I decided to go to Japan without hesitation.
+At a time when I was thinking about retirement, a good offer came and I always thought I wanted to try playing in a foreign country, so I decided to go to Japan without hesitation.

-While Korea is shifting to speed volleyball, its strength is that it can hit strongly from a high place.
-Volleyball in Japan focuses on sophistication that is lower and faster.
+While Korea is currently transitioning towards a faster-paced style of volleyball, one of its notable strengths lies in its ability to deliver powerful hits from high positions.
+On the other hand, volleyball in Japan emphasizes a lower and quicker approach, placing a greater emphasis on finesse and precision.
 There are pros and cons to each other, so I believe it would be wise to combine them properly.
-Also, watching the training of the youth under the professional team in Japan, I thought it would be nice if Korea could learn volleyball without any pressure.
-Based on that determination, I founded a volleyball training center called Itzbali.
+Also, watching the training of the youth under the professional team in Japan, I thought it would be nice if in Korea could be possible to train volleyball without any pressure.
+Based on that determination, I founded a volleyball training center called Its Volley.

-In the case of elite players, professionals volleyball trainers teach tight parts such as posture correction through systematic analysis as well as professional skills.
+In the case of elite players, professional volleyball trainers teach tight parts such as posture correction through systematic analysis as well as professional skills.

-Usually, when you train in a team, the individual is given about 15-20 minutes, so the current education systems not enough to foster the elite.
-Therefore, we run Itzbali with the determination of creating a better environment for both elite athletes and ordinary students who want to learn physical education.
+Usually, when you train in a team, the individual is given about 15-20 minutes, so the current education system is not enough to foster the elite.
+Therefore, in its Volley, we are determined of creating a better environment for both elite athletes and ordinary students who want to learn physical education.

 What are your future plans?